 The first thing you should always take with you when staying at a cheap hostel should be toilet paper.
 Prepared as we were, we already forgot this one, so we actually took some from the places we passed by.
 We got some at the airport, restaurants and the ferry to Mykonos.
 And thank god we thought of it, the toilets at the hostels were not really organized and toilet paper really comes in handy in a lot of moments.

 If you want to save some bucks, cutlery is a must, too.
 A lot of the restaurants close to the hostels are pretty over-priced, so if you do have cutlery you can get some greek yoghurt with fruits or bread with some spread at the supermarket for cheap.
-If you want to know exactly what I packed for this trip make sure to read my Greece packing list (following soon).

 #6 Stray cats are everywhere